ConciergeSoftwareDesign/cardsync-api-docs/source/index.html.md

 After signing up as a CardSync Partner, you will be able to use this API in sandbox and production.
 You will be provided with an API key and a Partner Billing Identifier.

-This API allows Partners to create and enroll Merchants and submit inquiry batches of credit card numbers and expiration dates to obtain card status (including updates to card numbers and/or expiration dates) or status updates.
+This API allows Partners to enroll Merchants and submit inquiry batches of credit card numbers and expiration dates to obtain card status (including updates to card numbers and/or expiration dates) or status updates.

-Here are the set of steps needed to create and enroll a merchant:
+Here are the set of steps needed to enroll a merchant and submit card batches for inquiry:

+1. (Optional) Set up webhooks to be called when merchant enrollment and batches are completed.
-1. Create merchant with /merchant POST.
+2. Enroll merchant with /merchant POST.
-2. Retrieve and save provided "id" and "api_key".
+3. Retrieve and save provided "id" and "api_key".
-3. After the merchant is created, batches can be submitted via the /batch POST.
+4. After merchant enrollment is completed (up to five business days), batches can be submitted via the /batch POST.
 Save the provided "batch_id".
-4. Check batch status with GET /batch/{batch_id}.
+5. Check batch status with GET /batch/{batch_id} or wait for the callback that the batch has been completed.
-5. When the batch status is complete, retrieve the results with GET /batch/{batch_id}/results.
+6. When the batch status is complete, retrieve the results with GET /batch/{batch_id}/results.
 Batches take approximately 5 business days to complete.

 Each batch may consist of up to 10,000 card numbers.
 There is no limit on the number of consecutive batch submissions.
 Inquiries may return one of six responses: updated_card, updated_expiry, no_match, valid, contact, or contact_closed.
 If the response is updated_card or updated_expiry, the updated card information is returned.
 Otherwise, one of the other four status types is returned.
 Some card inquiries do not result in any status type.
 This generally means the card is valid.